ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 ## HTTP Interceptors

-Outgoing requests needs to have the token added to the headers, and incoming responses needed to be checked for 401 errors.
+Outgoing requests need to have the token added to the headers, and incoming responses need to be checked for 401 errors.
 It is best to handle these sorts of things in a centralized location.
 This is a perfect job for HTTP Interceptors.

 ```bash
 npx ng g interceptor core/interceptors/auth --skip-tests